Fractional chromatic number, maximum degree and girth: Conclusion

 \subsection{On the hard-core model}

 In the present work, we have fed our method with the hard-core distribution at different regimes.
-We have considered all the independent sets with a fugacity~$\lambda\to 0$, restricted ourselves to the maximal independent sets with a fugacity~$\lambda=4$, and then to the maximum independent sets, which forces the uniform distribution with~$\lambda=\infty$.
+We have considered all the independent sets with a fugacity~$\lambda$ tending to~$0$, restricted ourselves to the maximal independent sets with a fugacity~$\lambda$ equal to~$4$, and then to the maximum independent sets, which forces the uniform distribution with~$\lambda=\infty$.

-We observe that when we let the fugacity $\lambda$ grow, and hence favour larger independent sets, we obtain better bounds for really small values of the degree.
+We observe that when we let the fugacity~$\lambda$ grow, and hence favour larger independent sets, we obtain better bounds for really small values of the degree.
 On the other hand, we are more constrained in our choices, which translates into worse asymptotic bounds.

 It could be unsettling that restricting to maximal independent sets does not yield a strict improvement in the bound obtained with our method; indeed it is always possible to find an optimal fractional colouring using only maximal independent sets as colour classes, up to covering some vertices with weight more that~$1$.
 However, because we fix the realisation of the random independent set on a large part of the graph, we suffer from a deeper propagation of the constraints due to the maximality of the independent set.
 When working with a partial realisation of a maximal independent set, vertices at distance~$2$ from that realisation can be forbidden, hence the need to work with deeper patterns (we must always have the freedom to pick the root of the pattern in the independent set).